-(h) The HCO shall notify the Producer of the test results and authorize the harvest or order the destruction of the Lot in compliance with the terms of this Plan.
+(h) The HCO shall notify the Producer of the test results and authorize the harvest or order the disposal of the lot in compliance with the terms of this Plan.
 The HCO shall also notify law enforcement and notify the USDA by certified mail or electronically of any test results that do not meet the requirements of this Plan or applicable federal law.